Testing the local supervoid solution to the Hubble tension with direct distance tracers: Acknowledgements

 RS acknowledges financial support from STFC Grant no. ST/X508664/1, the Snell Exhibition of Balliol College, Oxford, and the Center for Computational Astrophysics (CCA) Pre-doctoral Program.
 HD and IB are supported by a Royal Society University Research Fellowship (grant no. 211046).
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 693024).

-We thank Pedro Ferreira, Sebastian von Hausegger, Pavel Kroupa, Guilhem Lavaux, Jos\'e Antonio N\'ajera, and Tariq Yasin for useful inputs and discussions.
+We thank Pedro Ferreira, Sebastian von Hausegger, Mike Hudson, Pavel Kroupa, Guilhem Lavaux, Sergij Mazurenko, Jos\'e Antonio N\'ajera, and Tariq Yasin for useful inputs and discussions.
 We also thank Jonathan Patterson for smoothly running the Glamdring Cluster hosted by the University of Oxford, where the data processing was performed.

 \begin{appendix}